IHE/ITI.sIPS/input/pagecontent/volume-1.md

 Given that HL7 has published an [International Patient Summary, which is a FHIR-Document](http://hl7.org/fhir/uv/ips/), this Implementation Guide defines how to communicate and access the IPS using [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).
 This is an IHE Content Module as defined in the IHE Technical Frameworks [General Introduction](https://profiles.ihe.net/GeneralIntro/).
 This Implementation Guide does not further refine the IPS, and thus any document conforming to the HL7 base IPS specification is applicable here.

+TODO:introduce the above a bit more, and and explain the relationship with the PCC-IPS (aka future plans for the content in the PCC-IPS).

+TODO: Explain why we are focused on the FHIR flavor of IPS as market demand.
+Explain that there is a CDA flavor that is not in scope of this IG.

 ## 1:56.1 aIPS Actors, Transactions, and Content Modules

 <a name="actors-and-transactions"> </a>